SiteAlert/sitealert-wordpress-plugin/readme.txt

 My WordPress Health Check will check your WordPress installation to ensure that it is healthy, up to date, and secure.
 Use the Health Check page to quickly see the results of these checks using the simple color-coded sections.

-My WordPress Health Check will add an icon to your admin bar if the results of these checks need attention.
+Once installed, there will be a new **Health Check** page added to the Tools menu and an icon to your admin bar if the results of these checks need attention.

 = Currently Checks =